 From November 2013 to January 2016 Mark led Metro Development for the Welsh Government and helped prepare, “Rolling out our Metro”, which was published to coincide with the First Minister’s announcement in November 2015 of a formal commitment to deliver the South Wales Metro.

-Mark has also taken up a part time role as Professor of Practice in Connectivity at Cardiff University’s School of Geography and Planning ; he has also worked with the MTR Corporation to help their bid to build and operate The South Wales Metro.
+Mark has also taken up a part time role as Professor of Practice in Connectivity at Cardiff University’s School of Geography and Planning and has led a number of engagement initiatives, most notably, “Metro and Me” in 2018.